Breaking Bad (franchise): Breaking Bad (2008–2013)

 Breaking Bad tells the story of Walter White (Bryan Cranston), an underpaid, overqualified, and dispirited high-school chemistry teacher in Albuquerque, New Mexico.
 After being diagnosed with stage-three lung cancer, he enlists the help of his former chemistry student, Jesse Pinkman (Aaron Paul), to produce and distribute crystal meth to secure his family's financial future.
-He tries to leave the drug-making business but continues to be drawn into the criminal underworld, and soon becomes a major drug kingpin under the name "Heisenberg" which he continues to hide from his family and friends.
+He tries to leave the drug-making business, but continues to be drawn into the criminal underworld, and soon becomes a major drug kingpin under the name "Heisenberg" which he conceals from his family and friends.

 Among the show's co-stars are Anna Gunn and RJ Mitte as Walter's wife Skyler and son Walter Jr., and Betsy Brandt and Dean Norris as Skyler's sister Marie Schrader and her husband Hank, a DEA agent.
 Others include Bob Odenkirk as Walter's and Jesse's lawyer Saul Goodman, Jonathan Banks as private investigator and fixer Mike Ehrmantraut, and Giancarlo Esposito as drug kingpin Gus Fring.
 The final season introduces Jesse Plemons as the criminally ambitious Todd Alquist, and Laura Fraser as Lydia Rodarte-Quayle, a cunning business executive secretly managing Walter's global meth sales for her company.

 Breaking Bad was created by Vince Gilligan, who had spent several years writing the Fox series The X-Files.
 Gilligan wanted to create a series in which the protagonist became the antagonist.
 He added that his goal with Walter White was to turn him from Mr. Chips into Scarface.

 The show aired on AMC from January 20, 2008, to September 29, 2013, consisting of five seasons for a total of 62 episodes.
 Breaking Bad received widespread acclaim and has been praised by many critics as one of the greatest television shows of all time.
 The series would receive a total of sixteen Emmy Awards throughout its run.